pulumi/docs/content/blog/pulumi-release-notes-114/index.md

 title: "The Past 6 Months of Pulumi Releases"
 date: 2024-12-23T13:35:41-08:00
 draft: false
-meta_desc: A comprehensive overview of Pulumi's major feature releases from July to December 2024, including Infrastructure as Code improvements, ESC enhancements, and Pulumi AI innovations.
+meta_desc: Explore Pulumi's major releases from July to December 2024, featuring Infrastructure as Code improvements, ESC enhancements, and AI innovations.
 meta_image: meta.png
 authors:
   - meagan-cojocar
 tags:
   - releases
 social:
-  twitter: "🚀 Check out Pulumi's biggest releases from H2 2024!
-From CDK on Pulumi GA to ESC enhancements and AI-powered features, see what's new in cloud engineering."
-  linkedin: "Exciting updates from Pulumi in H2 2024!

-We've shipped major improvements across our Infrastructure as Code platform, Environment as Code (ESC), and AI capabilities.
-Highlights include:
+  twitter: "🚀 From IaC enhancements to expanded ESC capabilities, Pulumi Insights 2.0 and key AI innovations - walk through the product release notes for a summary of what's been shipped this year"
+  linkedin: "As we wrap up 2024, let's look back at the significant features and improvements Pulumi has delivered- from Infrastructure as Code enhancements to expanded Pulumi ESC capabilities to the launch of Pulumi Insights 2.0 and key AI innovations, here's what's new in Pulumi:

+Key highlights include:
-• CDK on Pulumi GA
+• AWS Cloud Control Provider GA
-• Enhanced Kubernetes support
-• ESC Projects and Groups
+• ESC Projects & Groups
-• Pulumi Copilot new features and improvements
+• Pulumi Copilot REST API & System Prompts

-Read the full release notes to learn more about our latest innovations in cloud engineering."
+• Enhanced Kubernetes support with Auto Mode & Operator 2.0
+• Insights 2.0 with Resource Explorer

+Check out all the new features empowering teams to build better cloud infrastructure, and faster."
 ---

 As we wrap up 2024, let's look back at the significant features and improvements Pulumi has delivered since July.
 From Infrastructure as Code (IaC) enhancements to expanded Environment as Code (ESC) capabilities, the launch of Pulumi Insights 2.0 and key AI innovations, here’s what’s new: